Medicines are often used to relieve the

 mitral valve stenosis.
 Usually they are also

-prescribed after you have surgery to repair or replace your mitral
+prescribed after surgery to repair or replace the valve.

 related swelling.
 They may also lower blood pressure in the upper left heart